phuongdao1/networkmotifcounting/README.md

 0 1 2 3 1 5

 There is an edge between vertex 1 and 2, vertex 2 and 3, vertex 3 and 4, vertex 1 and 5, vertex 5 and 6.
-This is a simple path 6-5-1-2-3-4
+This describes a simple path 6-5-1-2-3-4.

 ## USAGE